Find Your Way with Place Names

 We want names on maps to be reliable.
 Access to authoritative information is key in helping people find their way.

 Official Place Names are part of the foundation geography in the Nova Scotia Geospatial Infrastructure (NSGI).
-Through this environment, the authoritative trusted source of place names is accessible to government and public.
+Through this environment, the authoritative trusted source of place names is accessible to government and the public.
+Download Nova Scotia GeoNAMES data.